- Charming style

 Advanced safety features such as automatic emergency braking and active lane control are omitted from the 500 lineup.
 Parking sensors are included on all but the base model, but that’s it.

-Aside from active safety features, the Fiat 500 is equipped with six standard airbags, traction and stability control systems, and active head restraints.
+Aside from active safety features, the Fiat 500 is equipped with seven standard airbags, traction and stability control systems, and active head restraints.

 2018 FIAT 500